AndreaBaciu17/AndreaBaciu17/README.md

 ## Hello, I'm Andrea! 👋

 💻 I'm a Computer Science grad from with a passion for merging technology and creativity.
+I am actively seeking remote software and web development internship opportunities in the creative arts, media, and entertainment industries.

 🔧 Tech-wise, I'm skilled in Python, C++, C#, and familiar with HTML/CSS and JavaScript.
 I’m excited about how technology can revolutionize the creative arts.